 Channels like Twitter, Pinterest, and Facebook play a role in influencer marketing but often function as secondary avenues for distribution.
 Links to blog posts are shared, tutorials are pinned, and discussions are retweeted.
-However, creative activations that are linked to specific platform functionality (like a Facebook Live event) can go a long way, if your strategy is able to accommodate them.
+However, creative activations that are linked to specific platform functionality (like a Facebook Live event or well-placed Tweet thread) can go a long way, if your influencer strategy is able to accommodate them.

 No matter what channels you decide to source for influencer content, you should browse social media channels the same way your audience will.
 In this way, you’ll understand where discovery, consideration, and decision all happen for your brand.

-- Collaborate instead of dictate.
 Influencers are their own creative directors.
-While it may feel uncomfortable relinquishing complete control over an idea, it’s important to remember that influencers have worked hard to cultivate their audiences and personal brands.
-Kick off campaigns with briefs that allow partners to brainstorm their own ideas for how to reach audiences with your brand’s goal in mind.
+While it may feel uncomfortable relinquishing complete control over an idea, especially as a brand, it’s important to remember that influencers have worked hard to cultivate their audiences and personal brands.

-- Disclose the relationship.
 The FTC has updated its guidelines surrounding sponsored content, requiring most influencer promotions to be labeled.
-Brands who fail to do this risk costly fines and other legal consequences.
+Brands that fail to do this risk costly fines and other legal consequences.

-- Know the ROI.
 You will most likely be relying on an influencer’s owned channels to host content and the resulting engagement.
-Make sure you have data access or a reporting cadence established so you can attribute every new follower, hashtag, site visit, or purchase to your campaign.
+Make sure you have data access or a reporting cadence established so you can attribute every new follower, hashtag click, site visit, or purchase to your influencer marketing campaign.

-Hopefully now you should be able to identify the platform where your audience engages, research the influencers making the most impact, and understand how influencer marketing can be a win for your brand.
+Now you should be feel ready to set up a winning influencer marketing strategy by identifying the platform where your audience engages, researching the influencers making the most impact, and partnering with influencers that match your campaign goals!